ssplot56/taxi-service/README.md

 * create/update/delete a driver;
 * display list of manufacturers/drivers/cars;
 * add driver to car / remove driver from car;
-> The possibility to register as a driver and then be authenticated in service
+> The possibility to register as a driver and then be authenticated in service.
+>
-> Provided logout
+> Provided login and logout

 ### Structure:
 > The project consists of three layers: